gouthamKurapati13/Intrusion-Detection-and-Prevention-using-ESP8266/README.md

 To test the system:

-1. Start all three components (server, monitor, dashboard)
+**Testing Method 1: Software UI (Recommended)**
+1. Run `python setup.py` and choose 'yes' to start all services
+2. Open the Attack Simulator UI: http://localhost:8502
+3. Choose from pre-configured attack scenarios
+4. Monitor the dashboard at http://localhost:8501 to see real-time detections and blocks
+5. Check the audit logs for detailed activity records

+**Testing Method 2: Hardware ESP8266**
+1. Run `python setup.py` and choose 'yes' to start all services
+2. Set up ESP8266 hardware attacker (see `hardware/README.md` for detailed setup)
+3. Configure ESP8266 with your WiFi and server IP address
+4. Upload and run the hardware attacker
+5. Monitor LED indicators on ESP8266 and dashboard for real-time attack detection
+6. Check audit logs for hardware-generated attack patterns

+**Testing Method 3: Command Line**
+1. Run `python setup.py` and choose 'yes' to start all services
-2. Run the attack simulation: `python -m src.tools.attack_sim`
+2. In a new terminal, run the attack simulation: `python -m src.tools.attack_sim`
-3. Monitor the dashboard to see detections and blocks
+3. Monitor the dashboard at http://localhost:8501 to see detections and blocks
 4. Check the audit logs for detailed activity records

 ## 🤝 Contributing